Free S&H For Orders Over $30

 The Bottom Line

-More large, long-term human studies are needed to fully understand curcumin’s role in stress-related health.
+More large, long-term human studies are needed to better understand curcumin’s role in stress-related health.
 Under professional guidance, turmeric may be considered as one piece of a comprehensive plan that includes sleep, nutrition, movement, and stress-reduction strategies.

 Explore more topics in the Turmeric Brain Health Cluster: